 A generative reference for the design was Aldo Van Eyck’s Arnhem Pavilion, with it’s ambiguous and mysterious volumes and passages.
 By coincidence, the original conversion of Apollo Studios had been carried out by Van Eyck's daughter Tess, in partnership with Julyan Wickham.

 The design process was deliberately open and evolving as work on site progressed, with close collaboration between client, architect and contractor.
-Decisions were made on an iterative basis, with the original design concept being a point of reference, not dogma, at all stages.
+There was also an ongoing relationship with Miele, who provided appliances and the project headed up their 'Designed for Life' advertising campaign.

 Contractor: Fein Hughes